 Ensure that your safety audit checklists and templates fit your use case

 Different businesses have different processes, workplace layouts, and safety regulations to comply with.
 As this can be difficult to do on a large scale, going digital can greatly help your operations and use cases.
 However, while ready-to-use digital safety audit templates can now be downloaded for free in place of using traditional paper-based ones, it is generally considered good practice to customize your safety audit templates to fit your use case in order to maximize their efficiency and effectiveness.

 Check your safety audit procedure for compliance

 A compliant safety audit procedure trumps a good safety audit procedure.
 Before distributing your safety audit procedure template or checklist to the rest of your auditors, ensure that it covers the necessary checks to comply with safety audit standards relevant to your business.
-For businesses based in North America, safety officers need to be aware of applicable OSHA Laws and Regulations so they can customize audit templates to include all of the checks and inspections necessary for compliance.
+For example, a factory safety audit checklist may have different factors in it compared to a construction company’s safety audit checklist or a farm house’s safety audit checklist, so it is important to be aware of the different nuances your industry may have.

 Schedule safety audits and set conditions for ad hoc safety checks

 Once you have the right tools to conduct effective safety audits, next comes knowing when and how often you should use them.
 In general, the thoroughness of your safety audits affect the frequency in which you need to perform them.
 Some companies prefer a comprehensive annual safety audit, while others may opt for a less comprehensive quarterly safety check.